A Complete Guide to Preschool Progress Reports

 Which developmental areas should you track?

 Brightwheel's progress report feature makes it easy to track student progress.
-With customizable portfolio templates and easy sharing with families, brightwheel streamlines your milestone tracking and enhances learning outcomes at your program.
+With customizable portfolio templates and easy sharing with families, brightwheel streamlines your milestone tracking and enhances learning outcomes at your childcare program.

 Language and literacy development